What is PEN Ukraine?

 10. How does PEN Ukraine differ from other professional literary associations?

-The main criterion for joining the PEN is not the number of books published or even the recommendations of colleagues, but a statement in which the future member of the organization promises to adhere to the principles listed in the PEN Charter.
-By joining the PEN, its members undertake to do everything possible to develop literature and resist all forms of oppression of freedom of speech and expression in Ukraine and around the world.
-The main question in PEN is "What can I do for others?", Not what "PEN can do for me?"
+The main criterion for joining PEN is not the number of published books, nor even the recommendations of colleagues, but a statement in which the future member of the organization promises to adhere to the principles listed in the PEN Charter.
+By joining PEN, its members undertake to do everything possible to develop literature and resist all forms of oppression of freedom of speech and expression in Ukraine and worldwide.
+The main question at PEN is "What can I do for others?", not "What can PEN do for me?"
 Therefore, unlike other professional organizations, PEN is based primarily on common values.